ddev/mysql-client-build/README.md

 ## Instructions

-### Running the build script

-The build script is `build-clients.sh` and it can be run with something like:

-`./build-clients.sh --mysql-version 5.7.44 --arch amd64`

 ### When to build

 Luckily, this doesn't have to be built too terribly often.
 Mostly it's only when we have a new mysql server version to deploy.

 ### Building with GitHub Release

-Every push builds a set of files that are available on the test page.

-But mostly a new release will create a set of tarballs for each version and architecture.
+The normal way to update this is to update the list of versions in the `build.yml` and then create a new release.

-You can update the list of versions to be built in the [`strategy` stanza](https://github.com/ddev/mysql-client-build/blob/6f94f620dcb28607cc71fe78e6a25f70213f8293/.github/workflows/build.yml#L26-L29) of .github/workflows/build.yml
+Update the list of versions to be built in the [`strategy` stanza](https://github.com/ddev/mysql-client-build/blob/6f94f620dcb28607cc71fe78e6a25f70213f8293/.github/workflows/build.yml#L26-L29) of .github/workflows/build.yml

+### Running the build script manually

+The build script is `build-clients.sh` and it can be run with something like:

+`./build-clients.sh --mysql-version 5.7.44 --arch amd64`

 ### Building and pushing the image to Docker Hub